JoshMermel/Juggle-Transition/README.md

           [[Toss(4, ' ')], [Toss(6, 'x')]]]
         - ([44],[44])(0,4) is represented by [[[Toss(4, ' '), Toss(4, ' ')],
           [Toss(4, ' '), Toss(4, ' ')]], [[Toss(0, ' ')], [Toss(4, ' ')]]]
+ - Conveniently, the get_transition() function returns a siteswap which makes printing pretty easy.

 ### States
  - A state is what results when you call get_state() on a siteswap.
  - A state is an int list list where the outer list is required to be of length 2
+ - Both internal int lists must be sorted
  - It represents the drop state of a siteswap
  - The first internal int list represents the beats on which balls will fall on the left and the second internal int list represents the beats on which a